The Osborne: Apartments

-Each of the 2nd through 10th stories originally contained four apartments.
-There were also two apartments on the ground floor, for 38 total units on the ground through 10th floors.
+The National Park Service writes that each of the 2nd through 10th stories originally contained four apartments; according to Hawes, there were fewer apartments on the 2nd floor because that story also included the banquet hall.
+There were two apartments on the ground floor, for 38 total units on the ground through 10th floors.
 The 11th floor did not contain any residents and was used by service workers and as storage.
 Each of the upper stories was separated into western and eastern halves, with two apartments per side.
 Each side was served by its own elevator and staircase, connected only at ground level.
 When completed, the building had four elevators and a heating and power plant.

-The original designs of the apartments were arranged in a specific hierarchy.
+Each apartment was arranged in a specific way, with a parlor, reception room, library room, dining room, pantry, and kitchen in the front, as well as bedrooms in the rear.
 The main living spaces, where guests were entertained, contained 15 ft ceilings.
 The front end, facing 57th Street, contained the apartments' libraries and parlor rooms.
 The foyer, dining room, kitchen, and one bedroom of each apartment also contained high ceilings.
 The rear sections had bedrooms and private baths, separated from the main living areas by flights of seven steps, and the ceilings are just over 8 ft high.
 The westernmost apartments of each floor, as expanded in 1906, were generally larger than the other units, with seven bedrooms and enlarged reception and dining rooms.
 The apartment designs were also marked by their elaborate interior features, including mahogany wood decoration, bronze fireplace mantels, and crystal chandeliers.
-The parquet floor surfaces contained banded edges.
+The parquet floor surfaces contained banded edges, and the walls were soundproofed and insulated for privacy.

 In the early and mid-20th century, many of the apartments were subdivided, the ground-floor apartments were removed, and new apartments were created on the 11th floor.
 The National Park Service wrote in 1993 that the Osborne had 109 units, of which 14 retained their original large configurations.
 As a result of these subdivisions, the modern layouts of the apartments are more complex.
 For instance, an apartment might have its entrance in one of the rear mezzanines and its main rooms in the high-ceiling portion.
 Other units were configured as "apartments within apartments", where the only access was through another tenant's residence.
 The haphazard nature of the conversions resulted in the sealing-off of spaces such as an entire room and a staircase.
+Among the modern-day apartments are a unit with vaulted-brick ceilings, as well as a studio with mahogany decorations and a spiral staircase.